SoftwareAG/c8y-docs/src/render/guides/reference/real-time-notifications/handshake.html.md

 ---

 A real-time notifications client initiates connection negotiation by sending a message to the "/meta/handshake" channel.
 In response, the client receives a *clientId* which identifies a conversation and must be passed in every non-handshake request.

 When using websockets, a property 'ext' containing an authentication object must also be sent.
-In case of Basic authentication the "token" is used with base64 encoded credentials.
-In case of OAuth authentication the request must have the cookie with authorization name, holding the access token.
-Further more the xsrf token must be forwarded as pert of handshake message
+In case of basic authentication the "token" is used with base64 encoded credentials.
+In case of OAuth authentication the request must have the cookie with the authorization name, holding the access token.
+Further more the XSRF token must be forwarded as part of the handshake message.

     {
       "ext": {